paulora2405/zed/docs/src/debugger.md

 Inline value hints can also be toggled from the Editor Controls menu in the editor toolbar.

-### Autofocus On Breakpoint Hit
+### Panel Autofocus

-- Description: Whether the debug panel should automatically open and gain focus when a breakpoint or stop event is received.
+- Description: Whether the debug panel should automatically open and gain focus when debugging starts, when a breakpoint is hit, or when any stop event occurs (such as pause, step completion, exception, or hot-reload).
 When set to `false`, Zed will still update the debug session state (threads, stack frames, variables) but will not force the panel to open or steal keyboard focus from the editor.
+This is particularly useful for hot-reload workflows where you want to keep your editor focused.
 - Default: `true`
-- Setting: `debugger.autofocus_on_breakpoint_hit`
+- Setting: `debugger.panel_autofocus`

 **Options**